-Cash held at consolidated affiliated partnerships primarily consists of cash and cash equivalents held by the Onshore Fund and Offshore Master Funds (as defined herein) that, although not legally restricted, is not available to fund the general liquidity needs of the Investment segment or Icahn Enterprises.
+Cash held at consolidated affiliated partnerships primarily consists of cash and cash equivalents held by our Investment Funds (as defined herein) that, although not legally restricted, is not available to fund the general liquidity needs of the Investment segment or Icahn Enterprises.
 Restricted cash primarily relates to cash pledged and held for margin requirements on derivative transactions.

-Our consolidated restricted cash balance was \$330 million and \$197 million as of December 31, 2013 and 2012, respectively.
+Our consolidated restricted cash balance was approximately \$1.3 billion and \$330 million as of December 31, 2014 and 2013, respectively.